Neighbourhood and Worker's Service Centre: 2000s to present

 In 2000 after the fire in Tai O, the NWSC helped the residents to demand for compensation and reconstruction.
 It also negotiated with the Hongkong and Yaumati Ferry to improve the frequency of service for the Tai O residents.
 Its services also extended to the new community in Tin Shui Wai.

 The NWSC joined the WTO protests in 2005.
 Many NWSC were arrested afterwards.
 In 2006, the NWSC opposed the privatisation of the shopping centres and car parks of the Housing Department.
 The NWSC also supported the metal workers strike in 2007.

 In November 2007, the NWSC retained three seats held by Leung Yiu-chung, Leung Chi-shing and Andrew Wan and also won a new seat with Wong Yun-tat in Kwai Chung Estate.
 Leung Wing-kun, who lost in the election and Andrew Wan left the NWSC in 2007 and 2008 respectively.

 In 2009, the NWSC joined the alliance against the Guangzhou-Hong Kong Express Rail Link.

 During the debate over the 2010 Hong Kong electoral reform, the NWSC opposed to both the "Five Constituency Referendum movement" triggered by the Civic Party and the League of Social Democrats and the revised proposals introduced by the Democratic Party and the Association for Democracy and People's Livelihood.
 The strategic conflicts within the pan-democracy camp resulted in a split between the factions.
 The NWSC remained fairly neutral.

 In the 2016 Legislative Council election, NWSC veteran legislator Leung Yiu-chung switched his constituency from New Territories West to the territory-wide District Council (Second) constituency.
-Leung was elected with more than 300,000 votes but his protege Wong Yuen-tat failed to retain his seat in the New Territories West with only about 20,000 votes.
+Leung was elected with more than 300,000 votes, but his protege Wong Yuen-tat failed to retain his seat in the New Territories West with only about 20,000 votes.

-In June 2018, some 22 younger members in the NWSC including five members of the NWSC's eight-member executive board left the centre amid ideological differences with Leung Yiu-chung and Leung's decision to scrap the workers' committee due to financial woes, as Leung intended to fund his re-election in the next election in 2020.
-The exodus followed by two NWSC District Councillors, Wong Yun-tat, who was seen as Leung's most likely successor, and Leung Kam-wai to quit the centre in July, leaving NWSC with only two District Councillors.
+In June 2018, some 22 younger members of the NWSC, including five members of the NWSC's eight-member executive board, left the centre amid ideological differences with Leung Yiu-chung and Leung's decision to scrap the workers' committee due to financial woes, as Leung intended to fund his re-election in the next election in 2020.
+The exodus was followed by two NWSC District Councillors, Wong Yun-tat, who was seen as Leung's most likely successor, and Leung Kam-wai, who quit the centre in July, leaving NWSC with only two District Councillors.